 Walkers held 44 percent of the salted snacks market by 1995.
-Launched in Scotland in 1994, by 1996 Walkers had displaced Golden Wonder as the local market leader.
+Launched in Scotland in 1994, Walkers had displaced Golden Wonder as the local market leader by 1996.

 Walkers acquired the Wotsits brand from the struggling Golden Wonder for £150 million in 2002, following disappointing sales of its own similar Cheetos product.
 Golden Wonder entered into administration in 2006, a victim of the popularity of Walkers.

 The Walkers site in Leicester produces more than eleven million bags of crisps a day as of 2011.